- What are my opportunities during the current COVID restrictions?

 - Which band should I join?

-- How long is the program?
+- How long are the sessions?

 - What is the demographic of ONHB members?

-- Who are the clinicians?
+- Who are the band leaders?

 - How do I register?